QuickBox/QB/README.md

 * ##### [QuickBox Plaza](https://plaza.quickbox.io/categories)

 ### The QuickBox IRC/Live Chat
-Well, there's always someone here to address your loniless or your issues (related to QuickBox, mmk - but not always *sigh*)
+Well, there's always someone here to address your loneliness or your issues (related to QuickBox, mmk - but not always *sigh*)
 * ##### [QuickBox IRC](https://chat.quickbox.io/)

 ### The QuickBox Discord Server/Live Chat